 Redondo Beach, Headrow House, Bramley’s Yard, 19 The Headrow, Leeds, West Yorkshire, LS1 6PU.

-The Botanist, Trinity Leeds, 67 Boar Lane, Leeds, West Yorkshire, LS1 6HW.
+Trinity Leeds, 67 Boar Lane, Leeds, West Yorkshire, LS1 6HW.

 Distrikt, 7 Duncan Street, Leeds, West Yorkshire, LS1 6DQ.

 Bar Soba has been in its prime spot on Greek Street for years, and is a Leeds gem, but it hasn’t let its standards slip.
 The food and drink both pull their inspiration from Southeast Asia, as does the vibrant décor.
 Accompany your chicken katsu curry or spicy prawns with a Yellow Dragon or Tiger Lily Colada.
 The Mango Tango Skull is a showstopper made for sharing – Koko Kanu coconut rum, mango liqueur and passion fruit served up in a glass skull.

 Bar Soba, 6 Greek Street, Leeds, West Yorkshire, LS1 5RW.

 With a name like Dirty Martini, it’s no surprise that you can get a more than decent cocktail at this lively Leeds bar.
 The décor is art deco meets 1970s but with a modern touch, and the drinks menu is not messing about.
 You can dive into a dozen types of Martini, with funky takes on the staple including wild strawberry and lychee with rose.
 There are dozens more cocktails on offer too, all of them perfect party fuel – and this is definitely party central.

 Dirty Martini, 31 King Street, Leeds, West Yorkshire, LS1 2HL.

 Restaurant Bar & Grill